Latest News

 Ember data shows that the total fossil-fired electricity generated in July was approximately 290 Terawatt Hours (TWh), which is the highest total since August 2016, when 294 TWh were produced.

-Ember data show that the July total generated 191 million tons of CO2 (as well as the peak annual fossil production last year).
+Ember data show that the July total generated 191 million tons of CO2 (3% more than in 2024, which was the peak of fossil production last year).

 This was the highest monthly total of power emissions since July 2021.
 It appears to have reversed an overall trend that has been declining for years in U.S. electric production.